-Set in the striking industrial buildings of the former Onkaparinga Woollen Mill, our visions for the future include gallery spaces, artist studios, workshops, artists in residence, a retail store and a heritage display celebrating the history of the Mill.
+Our visions for the future include a redevelopment of our special corner of the beloved Onkaparinga Woollen Mill to become home to gallery spaces, artist studios, workshops, artists in residence, retail and a heritage display celebrating the important history of the Mill.

 For now, Fabrik is only open during special events and exhibitions, but this availability will grow as we do.
-Please keep any eye on our website for current activities and opportunities to be involved.
+Please keep an eye on the What’s On page of our website for current activities and opportunities to be involved.

 The Onkaparinga Woollen Mill site is one of the few former mill precincts in Australia that has been well preserved and successfully repurposed.
 When the Mill closed in the early 1990s the precinct was managed by Council and became a home for start-up business enterprises.
 Today there are eight established food, wine and engineering businesses on site and as many people employed as there were when the Mill closed.